 The foremost objective in treatment is identification and avoidance of exacerbating factors.
 All patients should be instructed on strategies to maintain effective skin barrier mechanisms, such as frequent use of emollients and avoidance of irritants.
 In patients unresponsive to lifestyle measures, topical corticosteroids or immunomodulators are used.
 For severe cases of eruptive bullae on the palms and soles (pompholyx), oral corticosteroids are helpful.
 Recalcitrant cases of dyshidrotic conditions are treated with a wide variety of therapeutic options, including phototherapy, oral immunosuppressants, or nickel-directed therapy.

 Erythematous and greasy scaly patches on the scalp, glabella, nasolabial fold, posterior auricular skin, and anterior chest.
 It is a chronic condition that includes dandruff (pityriasis capitis) in adults and cradle cap in infants.
-It can present as a central facial rash, similar to that associated with SLE.
+An explosive, often generalised onset of seborrhoeic dermatitis may be a marker for HIV infection, regardless of age.

 Variable course that seldom completely subsides.
 An infant form (cradle cap) usually resolves within the first few months of life.
 Symptom control is the mainstay of treatment.
 Topical agents such as corticosteroids, coal tar, calcineurin inhibitors, and antifungals are used for treatment.
 Shampoos and scalp preparations are appropriate treatments when seborrhoeic dermatitis is confined to the scalp.
 Cradle cap in infants can usually be managed using emollients such as topical olive oil.
 Systemic antifungals should be reserved for severe cases and avoided in infants and children.